Reader of General Secretary Xi Jinping's Series of Important Speeches

-General Secretary Xi Jinping important speech series is a book of statements from speeches by Xi Jinping, the current General Secretary of the Chinese Communist Party, published in 2014 and 2016 and widely distributed during his leadership.
+Reader of General Secretary Xi Jinping's Series of Important Speeches is a book of statements from speeches by Xi Jinping, the current General Secretary of the Chinese Communist Party, published in 2014 and 2016 and widely distributed during his leadership.

 The book was originally compiled by the Publicity Department of the Chinese Communist Party and published by official People's Publishing House and Study Publishing House.
 The Organization Department of the Chinese Communist Party has ordered cadres and university students to study the book and learn "the spirit of the General Secretary's speeches."

 History

+In June 2014, the Publicity Department published the book, which the Publicity and Organization Departments ordered to be mandatory, leading party schools and universities to incorporate the book into their curricula.
+The Publicity Department and the Organization Department of the CCP Central Committee have issued a notice requiring the textbook to be studied within the CCP.
+At the same time, they also require all universities to use it as a “theoretical study textbook for teachers and students”.
+The orders led party schools and universities to incorporate the book into their curricula.